Funka Accessibility Days

 Funka Accessibility Days is northern Europe’s largest conference on accessible ICT.
 We are proud to welcome some of the world´s leading experts on web accessibility to the beautiful city of Stockholm, Sweden.
-The event will take place at the Elite Hotel Marina Tower where we will have more or less the whole hotel to ourselves, and where our guests can enjoy modern facilities and a stunning sea view.
+The event will take place at Quality Hotel Friends, in Solna, north of Stockholm.

 The conference has plenary sessions on regulations, legislation and standardisation at national and international level.
 We also have parallel sessions where you can concentrate on content, design, navigation, and how visitors perceive information.
 Or you can focus on technology, developer issues, testing tools and assistive technology.

 During the conference, there is an exhibition where you can test assistive technology, meet end users, look at new solutions and follow exciting research projects.
 You can speed date with our best consultants, a perfect way to ask specific question and interesting discussions.